eigenspek/DataImager/README.md

 library : DataImager.py
 make sure to take a look at the 'howtouse.py'

+Be sure to create in the directory you work in, a folder named 'dataimages' with subfolders 'train' and 'test'

 The idea is to take a dataset and turn each object into an image that will feed a computer vision algorithm.

 for now, this only works with dataset in which each feature contains categories.